computer-geek64/timelock/README.md

 The chosen encryption algorithm is still under consideration, but it will most likely be asymmetric RSA encryption.

+## Database-Oriented Implementation

+This basic implementation of time-lock encryption primarily consists of developing the secure, verified third party.
+The third party consists of an API that is requested during encryption and decryption.

+### Encryption Process:

+1. Client program sends request to server containing release time
+2. Server generates asymmetric key pair, storing the private key and release time in the database, and returns public key along with a new endpoint for the client program to update the database with new information
+3. Client program encrypts file with the received public key
+4. Client program sends request to new server endpoint containing the checksum of the encrypted file
+5. Server stores the checksum of the encrypted file with the corresponding private key and release time

+## Software

+* Java
+* Spring Boot

 ## Developers

 * Ashish D'Souza - [computer-geek64](https://github.com/computer-geek64/)